 Folic acid is critical to developing the most important system in a baby, and you should start taking it as soon as possible.
 It is so important that some experts recommend taking folic acid up to three months before becoming pregnant in an ideal situation.

 Folic acid is a critical component of the development of the neural tube, which eventually becomes the baby’s brain and spinal cord.
-This nutrient also helps minimize the risk of abnormalities in the brain or spinal cord.
 It is generally recommended that you take at least 400 micrograms of a folic acid supplement daily with the approval of your OB/GYN or healthcare provider.

 Omega-3s are polyunsaturated fatty acids that make up the building blocks of many cells in the body.
 Two of the most important forms of omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are extremely important factors in the growth and development of your baby.
 It is recommended that pregnant women receive at least 200 milligrams of DHA per day for a healthy pregnancy.